AdguardTeam/AdguardBrowserExtension/Extension/api/sample-extension/adguard-api.md

-# Adguard API
+# AdGuard API
 **Document version: 0.9**

-This document is a draft of Adguard's API.
+This document is a draft of AdGuard's API.

-## Including Adguard files into extension manifest
+## Including AdGuard files into extension manifest

-Here is what should be done for Adguard API to work.
+Here is what should be done for AdGuard API to work.

-#### 1. Add Adguard's content script to the manifest:
+#### 1. Add AdGuard's content script to the manifest:
 ```
     {
       "all_frames": true,